yDewolf/ebwplayermana/README.md

 </div>

-This mod aims to implement a Player based mana system for Electroblob's Wizardry Redux, similar to Wizardry Tales's implementation where you improve your max mana by casting spells.
+This mod aims to implement a cool mana system that can be used with other mods like Electroblob's Wizardry Redux.
+### Main features:
++ **Player Centered Mana** -> instead of using mana from items or getting mana upgrades only from equipment, this mod adds a mana pool to the player that can increase by using spells (depends on mod compatibility implementation)

+### Features that won't be implemented:
++ **Spell System** -> this mod doesn't aim to implement a spell system.
+The idea is that this mod should be used in pair with other compatible mods

 ## Forge Template stuff:
 ---